0xBreath/lunar_engine/README.md

 # Start the algorithm on Binance testnet
 TESTNET=true cargo run -r -p binance_plpl
+# or start the algorithm on Binance live
+TESTNET=false cargo run -r -p binance_plpl

-# or start the algorithm on Alpaca testnet
+# Start the algorithm on Alpaca testnet
 TESTNET=true cargo run -r -p alpaca_plpl
+# or start the algortihm on Alpaca live
+TESTNET=false cargo run -r -p alpaca_plpl

 # Exit screen with Ctrl+A then D